 - The Community Arts Project is a Nonprofit arts organization which has been providing unique process-oriented art experiences and education to the Lake Norman area for over 15 years.

 - We offer a full line of art classes for adults, teens, youth and both art and music classes for toddlers as young as 12 months.

 - CAP’s outreach through our “hubCAPs” program allows us to bring art into the community at a variety of events and helps us fulfill our mission of bringing “Art Within Reach” to our community.

 - We operate a full ceramics studio and several classrooms as well as a gallery with art for sale.

 - We provide a warm and welcoming environment for students of all skill levels to explore their creativity and find expression through the arts.

 The Community Arts Project became the new name for two existing non-profit organizations that completed a merger in July 2009.
 Creative Art Exchange and The Children’s Arts Project discovered many synergies while working side by side in the Cornelius Arts Center.
 After an extensive Study Committee, collaboration between the Boards of Directors and with the guidance and support of the Arts and Science Council they decided to become one non-profit entity.
-They are very excited about the possibilities this merger brings and look forward to providing amazing art experiences to students from 18 months to Adults in the Cornelius Arts Center and within in the community for years to come.
+After being the sole provider of arts programming in the Cornelius Arts Center for over 5 years, the Community Arts Project has since branched out to their new facility in the Chair Factory on N. Main St Cornelius.
+The Community Arts Project is very excited about the possibilities this new facility brings and is looking forward to providing amazing art experiences to students from 18 months to Adults for years to come.

 Creative Art Exchange